 History

-David LaBerge and S. Jay Samuels published an influential model of reading automaticity, proposing that efficient reading requires automatic decoding so that working memory can focus on comprehension.
-Their word recognition automaticity model was later applied to L2 reading.
+- 1975 — LaBerge & Samuels on reading automaticity.
+An influential model proposing that efficient reading requires automatic decoding so working memory can focus on comprehension; later applied to L2 reading.

 Common Misconceptions